galesburgchorus/galesburgchorus.github.io/season.md

 7:30 pm, Saturday, December 13, 2014
 First Presbyterian Church

 Featuring music for choir and a very accomplished string quartet, the program will include classical as well as festive holiday works.
-Some highlight include Francesco Durante's Magnificat, Johann Pachelbel's Nun danket alle Gott, and Kirke Mechem's The Seven Joys of Christmas, a set of beautifully arranged Christmas carols.
+Some highlights include Francesco Durante's Magnificat, Johann Pachelbel's Nun danket alle Gott, and Kirke Mechem's The Seven Joys of Christmas, a set of beautifully arranged Christmas carols.

 Sponsored by Blick Art Materials.